Shravan-corp/DSAIRPFeb25/session_05.md

 ## Artificial Intelligence
 ## Artificial General Intelligence
 ## History of Artificial Intelligence

 ### Perceptron
+It is known as a mimic of neurons present in the human brain.It contains Algorithms which is equivalent to the functions done by the human brain but in computer.
 ### Backpropagation
 ### AI Winter
 ### DARPA Grand Challenge 2005